 DJI Spark battery not charging – Final thoughts

-If you try all the above solutions but still couldn’t revive your dead battery, its perhaps time to order a new one from DJI or from their Amazon store.
+If you try all the above solutions but still can’t revive your dead battery, it’s perhaps time to order a new one from DJI or from their Amazon store.

 - 16 min flight time.*